Brunop5/project_suzuka/README.md

     - works for both reddit and discord bot
     - need to test more text edits maybe

-# DISCORD
-- testing script done
-- posting script done
-- tested

-# REDDIT
-- testing script done
-- posting script done
-- tested

 # TODO
 ## Bruno
   - twitter posting (api)
   - look into linkedin
-  - after consulting with ashley - selenium automation posting for patreon
+  - selenium automation posting for patreon
-  - after consulting - text changing script
+  - text changing script - test more
-  - text input field gui
   - after finishing, figure out how to setup, and do a general tutorial

 ## Ashley